The Bangalore Child Health and Development Study (BCHADS)

 The Bangalore Child Health and Development Study (BCHADS) aims to identify early social, emotional and biological risks and processes involved in the development of child mental health problems.

-The Bangalore Child Health and Development Study (BCHADS) started in April 2016 as a postnatal continuation of the Prospective Assessment of Maternal Mental Health study (PRAMM) which was funded by the Indian Council of Medical Research in urban Bangalore, India.
+The Bangalore Child Health and Development Study (BCHADS) started in April 2016 as a postnatal continuation of the Prospective Assessment of Maternal Mental Health study (PRAMM) which was previously funded by the Indian Council of Medical Research in urban Bangalore, India.
 The BCHAD study is linked to the UK Wirral Child Health and Development Study (WCHADS) with parallel timing of assessments and measurement.
-BCHADS is jointly funded by the Medical Research Council (UK) and the Indian Council of Medical Reseach (India).
+BCHADS was at first jointly funded by the Medical Research Council (UK) and the Indian Council of Medical Research (India) and now continues to be funded by the MRC Global Challenge Research Fund.
+This is the first longitudinal study starting in pregnancy with a primary focus on maternal and child mental health.

 We aim to identify early social, emotional and biological risks and processes involved in the development of childhood conduct and emotional problems.
 The studies are designed with common measurement in the UK (WCHADS) and India (BCHADS) so we can test whether certain risk and protective factors contribute to the development of child mental health problems in both settings.
 We also use some distinctive measures that may be relevant in the South Asian setting only.